Gravitational lensing study of cold dark matter led galactic halo: The space time geometry of galactic halo

+The role of Eqs.(8) and (9) is only to fix the constants of Eq.(3).
 The solution contains a new universal constant $a_{tf}$ which is similar to the universal constant in the MOND scheme \cite{mil83}.

-Instead of flat rotation curve i.e. instead of constant $\beta_{\varphi}$ one may use a few other form of velocity profiles \cite{per91, gong20}.
+Instead of flat rotation curve i.e. instead of constant $\beta_{\varphi}$ one may use a few other forms of velocity profiles \cite{per91, gong20}.
 If we use the universal halo velocity profile as given below \cite{per91,sal07}

 where $\frac{\rho_o}{4 \pi}$, $\rho_o$ is the central density and $r_a $ is a constant, the potential f(r) will become

 which reduces to Eq.(3) when $r>>r_a$, with $k=\beta^{2}_{\varphi}$.

 Numerical simulations suggest an approximate universality for the density profile of cold dark matter halos \cite{nav96}.
 The density profile of dark matter prescribed by Navarro, Frenk and White (NFW) is widely used which is given by \cite{nav96}